Grow Your Own Coffee Beans

 The coffee bean tree is a particular variety of a tropical evergreen shrub.
-The leaves are dark and shiny green and the flowers are white and fragrant providing a beautiful ornamental while patiently waiting for the tree or plant(s) to produce coffee beans.
-Coffee was traditionally grown in the shade of other trees, such as evergreen shrubs and oak trees that afix nitrogen in the soil.
+The leaves are dark and shiny green and the flowers are white and fragrant providing a beautiful ornamental while patiently waiting for the plants to produce coffee beans.
+Coffee was traditionally grown in the shade amidst evergreen shrubs and oak trees that affix nitrogen in the soil.

 Three fourths of the coffee grown on the global scale is C. arabica and the second most popularly cultivated is robusta, C. canephora, which is less flavorful and inclined toward acidity.
-In many commercial blends, robusta is used as an inexpensive arabica, however, the better strains of the robusta species is used in some espresso blends for the full-bodied taste since it contains about 45% more caffeine than arabica.
+In many commercial blends, robusta is used as an inexpensive arabica, however, the better strains of the robusta species are used in some espresso blends for the full-bodied taste.
+Robusta contains about 45% more caffeine than arabica.

 How high do coffee plants grow?

-Without pruning, the plants can grow to a height of 16 to 40 feet tall, depending on weather conditions and variety.
-Most cultivators will maintain them at a height of six feet to obtain the best yields and to have easier access during harvest time.
+Depending on weather conditions and variety, they can grow to a height of 16 to 40 feet tall when not pruned.
+Most are maintained to a height of six feet for better yields and easier access during harvest time.

-They will eventually produce a yield of beans without any fertilizer, however for better results and more beans, fertilize the plants through the months of March to October (the growing season) once every two weeks.
-From November through February (the dormant season) fertilize once a month or every four weeks.
+A yield of beans will eventually produce without any fertilizer, however, for better results and more beans, fertilize once every two weeks from March to October.
+From November through February, the dormant season, fertilize once a month.
 The fertilizer should be an all purpose 10-10-10.

 Depending on the space in the planter for the roots to grow, coffee plants can grow up to ten feet high.
 If that is too tall for your indoor environment, you can prune them back.
-Pinching off the ends of the branches periodically will also make your plant bushier.
+Pinch off the ends of the branches periodically to make them bushier.

 The labeling depends on their color; light, medium light, medium, medium dark, dark or very dark.
-The color determines the relative degree of roast which effects the flavor.
-Darker is considered a bolder flavor with the increased carmelization and decreased fiber, while lighter roasting is perceived stronger due to the oils and acids yet remaining in the beans.
+Color determines the relative degree of roast which effects the flavor.
+Darker is considered a bolder flavor with the increased carmelization and decreased fiber.
+Lighter roasting is perceived as stronger due to the oils and acids yet remaining in the beans.

 Check on the coffee beans every two minutes until their color is slightly lighter than the color you have in mind.
 The cooling process darkens them still a bit more because they continue to roast.
 After they have cooled, either store them or grind and brew to consume the freshest coffee ever.

 To preserve the quality of the flavor, roasted coffee beans must be kept in a sealed container and stored in a cool, dry place away from light.
-Vacuum packaging removes 99% of air which allows it to be stored for an indefinite period of time.
+Vacuum packaging removes 99% of air allowing storage for an indefinite period of time.

-The differences in aroma, body, acidity and flavor can usually be distinquished from the beans grown in different countries and regions.
-Although, taste characteristics depend on the variety of species and the processing as well as the region.
+The differences in aroma, body, acidity and flavor can usually be distinguished from the beans grown in different countries and regions.
+Taste characteristics also depends on the variety of species, the processing and the region.
 The variety of coffees are known by the region where they are grown, such as Columbian, Java and Kona.